-Figure 1 shows the data analysis pipeline shared by many gene sequence studies and, in particular, by our early work on metagenomics.
-Apart from simple data manipulation, there are three major steps - calculation of the pairwise distances between sequences, followed by MDS, and Clustering.
-We focus on the former here as it can use current MapReduce technologies, and exhibits a doubly data parallel structure, since the dissimilarities $\delta{ij}$ can be calculated independently for the N distinct labels of sequences i and j.
-Note that, currently, one cannot reliably use multiple sequence analysis (MSA) on large samples, which means techniques that only use pairwise distances between sequences (that can be reliably calculated) must be used, instead of methods relying on vector representations of the sequences.
-The lack of vector representation for sequences implies that many approaches to dimension reduction (such as GTM (Bishop & Svensén, GTM: A principled alternative to the self-organizing map, 1997)) and clustering (such as original vector-based Deterministic annealing clustering (Rose K., Deterministic Annealing for Clustering, Compression, Classification, Regression, and Related Optimization Problems, 1998)) cannot be used.
-We have published several papers (Fox, et al., 2009)(Fox, Bae, Ekanayake, Qiu, & Yuan, 2008)(Qiu, et al., 2009) describing our earlier work on this pipeline and its related problems.
-The pairwise distances for metagenomics and other gene family problems are calculated using the algorithm developed by Smith-Waterman (Smith & Waterman, 1981) and Gotoh (Gotoh, 1982) (SW-G), but the process is complicated by the need to exploit the symmetry $\delta{ij} = \delta{ji}$ , and to arrange the results in a form suitable for the next steps in the pipeline.
-We have obtained detailed performance measurements on MPI, Hadoop and Dryad with results summarized in section 3.
-This section also describes work on CAP3, which only involves the initial doubly data parallel read alignment stage.
+Figure 1 shows the data analysis pipeline shared by many gene sequence studies and in particular by our early work on metagenomics.
+Apart from simple data manipulation, there are three major steps - calculation of the pairwise distances between sequences followed by MDS and Clustering.
+We focus on the former here as it can use current MapReduce technologies and exhibits a doubly data parallel structure as dissimilarities $\delta{ij}$ can be calculated independently for the N distinct labels of sequences i and j.
+Note that currently one cannot reliably use multiple sequence analysis (MSA) on large samples and so one must use techniques that only use pairwise distances between sequences (that can be reliably calculated) and not methods relying on vector representations of the sequences.
+The lack of vector representation of sequences implies that many approaches to dimension reduction (such as GTM (Bishop & Svensén, GTM: A principled alternative to the self-organizing map, 1997)) and clustering (such as original vectorbased Deterministic annealing clustering (Rose K. , Deterministic Annealing for Clustering, Compression, Classification, Regression, and Related Optimization Problems, 1998) cannot be used.
+We have published several earlier papers (Fox, et al., 2009)(Fox, Bae, Ekanayake, Qiu, & Yuan, 2008)(Qiu, et al., 2009) describing our work on this pipeline and related problems.
+The pairwise distances for metagenomics and other gene family problems are calculated using the algorithm developed by Smith-Waterman (Smith & Waterman, 1981) and Gotoh (Gotoh, 1982) (SW-G) and the process is complicated by the need to exploit the symmetry $\delta{ij} = \delta{ji}$ and to arrange results in a form suitable for the next steps in the pipeline.
+We have performed detailed performance measurements on MPI, Hadoop and Dryad with results summarized in section 3.
+This section also describes work on CAP3 which only involves the initial doubly data parallel read alignment stage.

 In section 2, we use data from the NIH database PubChem that records properties of chemical compounds.
-Currently there are 26 million compounds, but in our initial studies we use random subsets of up to 100,000 compounds.
-We then use 166 binary properties to define the 166 dimensional vectors associated with each compound.
-In a follow up work we are using interpolation and other methods to extend analysis to the entire NIH dataset.
+Currently there are 26 million compounds but in our initial studies we use random subsets of up to 100,000 compounds.
+For each we use 166 binary properties to define 166 dimensional vectors associated with each compound.
+In follow up work we are using interpolation and other methods to extend analysis to full NIH dataset.